WAlfaroP/Library_Api/README.md

 - Change 'Library_WebApi' Application Port (BE):

-   Find the .env file in the Library-Page folder (FE).
+   Find the .env file in the Library_Page Repository (FE).
    Modify the port in the variable named REACT_APP_API_BASE_URL.

 **Remember, it's not recommended to commit environment variables like .env to version control due to security reasons.
 However, for this exercise, I've made an exception and included it.**